junhsonjb/dotsec/README.md

 ## 💾 Installation

-Currently `dotsec` must be cloned and built from source.
+Currently `dotsec` can be built from source or installed via `crates.io`.
 One of the short-term goals is to publish the project so that it can be installed on platforms like `brew`, `apt`, and others.

 ### Prerequisites
 You'll need [Rust](https://www.rust-lang.org/tools/install) installed.